signalfx/puppet_configure_collectd_plugins/README.md

 ### What configure_collectd_plugins affects

-The configure_collectd_plugins module configures the collectd so that it can only collect the system statistics.
-To be able to send data to SignalFx, please proceed on to the [send_collectd_metrics](https://github.com/signalfx/puppet_send_collectd_metrics) puppet module from SignalFx.

-It is recommended to include the [install_collectd](https://github.com/signalfx/puppet_install_collectd) module before this module if you don't have any existing collectd on your systems to get the latest collectd from SignalFx repositories.
+The configure_collectd_plugins module configures an existing instance of collectd to collect useful and interesting system metrics.
+You must have collectd installed in order to use this module.

+SignalFx provides additional modules to install collectd and send metrics to SignalFx.
+See [Module Description](#module-description).

 ## Usage

-The configure_collectd_plugins takes a bunch of parameters which enable and disable the plugins.
-The default values to all the plugins are 'present'.
-You may change the value to 'absent' if you don't want any data to be collected by a plugin.
+The configure_collectd_plugins module accepts parameters that enable or disable each of the plugins that it configures.
+The default value for all parameters is 'present'.
+To disable data collection by a plugin, change the value of its named parameter to 'absent'.

 ```shell
 class { 'configure_collectd_plugins':